suixinsuo/olympus-protocol/docs/OlympusIndex.md

           return console.error(err);
         }
         if (newIndex && newIndex.address) {
-          // now the index is deployed,you can get the deployed index address, do whatever you need to do. console.log(newIndex.address)
+          // Now the index is deployed,you can get the deployed index address, do whatever you need to do. console.log(newIndex.address)
         }
       }));